 Infection, although uncommon, can occur after surgery.
 Should an infection occur, additional treatment including antibiotics, hospitalization, or additional surgery may be necessary.
-It is important to tell Dr. Brown of any other infections, such as a history of MRSA infections, an open wound, recent upper respiratory infection/ pneumonia, ingrown toenail, insect bite, tooth abscess, or urinary tract infection.
+It is important to tell Dr. Brown and/or Certified Nurse Injectors of any other infections, such as a history of MRSA infections, an open wound, recent upper respiratory infection/ pneumonia, ingrown toenail, insect bite, tooth abscess, or urinary tract infection.
 Infections in other parts of the body, may lead to an infection in the operated area.
 Post-operative infections often result in more extensive scarring and predispose to revision surgery.